Lake Taupō: Tourism

 Māori rock carvings at Mine Bay are over 10 metres high and accessible only by boat or kayak.

 Tourism is a major component of Taupō's commercial sector.
 The busiest time for the industry is the high summer season around Christmas and New Year.

 The lake area has a temperate climate.
 Daily maximum temperatures recorded for Taupō range from an average of 23.3 °C in January and February to 11.2 °C in July, while the nighttime minimum temperatures range from 11.6 °C in February down to 2.2 °C in July.
 Rain falls in all seasons but is greatest in winter and spring, from June to December.

 Taupō hosts the Lake Taupo Cycle Challenge, a cycling tour around the lake which can take anywhere between four and ten hours.
 Skydiving is a popular local sport and tourist attraction.
 Taupō also hosts the ANZCO Ironman event.

 Crossing the 40.2 km length of the lake is a challenge for open-water swimmers.
 In 2020, Michael Wells from Darwin, Australia, was the first to breaststroke across the lake.

 Māori rock carving

 On the north-west side of Lake Taupō on the cliffs of Mine Bay, there are Māori rock carvings created in the late 1970s by Matahi Whakataka-Brightwell and John Randall.
 Carved in the likeness of Ngātoro-i-rangi, a navigator who guided the Tūwharetoa and Te Arawa tribes to the Taupō area over a thousand years ago according to Māori legend.
 The 10-metre-high carving is intended to protect Lake Taupō from volcanic activities underneath.
 The cliff has become a popular tourist destination with hundreds of boats and yachts visiting the spot yearly.

-Māori tribes
+Māori iwi

 Lake Taupō is a taonga (treasure or something special to the person) of Ngāti Tūwharetoa from the Te Arawa waka.
 Ngāti Tūwharetoa owns the bed of the lake and its tributaries.
 They grant the public free access for recreational use.